vporton/carbon-flow/README.md

 - We exit from swap credit as soon as P seconds passes since last entering swap credit.

+There is also possible to set a single (not recurring) flow limit, that just decreases with every eligible transfer.

 In the case if somebody needs to exceed a swap credit amount for a legitimate reason he may write an email to the parent token owner asking to raise the limits.